 Shops, laboratories, and equipment shall be used only for carrying out the instructional program of the school.

-Students are responsible for proper use and care of tools and equipment.
+Students are responsible for the proper use and care of tools and equipment.

-Organizations seeking to utilize designated Tennessee College of Applied Technology - facilities must complete the Facilities Usage Application.
+Organizations seeking to utilize designated Tennessee College of Applied Technology facilities must complete the Facilities Usage Application.
 This application must be submitted to the President or designee at least five (5) business days prior to the event.
 The President or designee will review the request and approve or deny it in writing, which may take the form of an email message.
 Denial of a Facilities Usage Request will include a statement of the basis for the denial.
-Please see the TBR and Tennessee College of Applied Technology - policy 1:03:02:50 on Facilities use https://policies.tbr.edu/policies/access-and-use-campus-property-and-facilities.
+Please see the TBR policy1:03:02:50 on Facilities use (https://policies.tbr.edu/policies/access-and-use-campus-property-and-facilities).